 Your drinking history

-Heavy drinkers develop a tolerance for alcohol over time: their bodies metabolize and clear it more quickly.
-However, if you’ve drank heavily long enough to sustain damage to your liver, your alcohol metabolism will slow.
+Heavy drinkers develop a tolerance for alcohol over time.
+This is because their bodies metabolize and clear alcohol more quickly.
+However, if you have consumed alcohol long enough to sustain damage to your liver, your alcohol metabolism will slow.

 Medication

-Some medications can affect the absorption and metabolism of alcohol, generally slowly the clearance.
-For example, some medications compete with alcohol for breakdown by cytochrome P450 enzymes in the liver, slowing the metabolism of both.
+Some medications can affect the absorption and metabolism of alcohol, generally slowing the clearance.
+For example, some medications compete with alcohol for breakdown by cytochrome P450 enzymes in the liver, slowing the metabolism of both substances.[9]

 Genetics

-Some people have variants of ADH and ALDH enzymes that act quicker or slower, affecting the rate of alcohol metabolism.
+Some people have variants of ADH and ALDH enzymes that act faster or slower, affecting the rate of alcohol metabolism.
 Some of these variants have been linked to a higher risk of alcohol addiction.
-For example, the ADH1B variant of the ADH enzyme significantly slows the clearance of alcohol from the liver and people with it are more likely to become alcohol-dependent.
+For example, the ADH1B variant of the ADH enzyme significantly slows the clearance of alcohol from the liver; people with the variant are more likely to become alcohol-dependent.[10]

 Alcohol in drug tests